manuelkiessling/node-react-cdk-beginner/manuscript/Book.md

     "hello"

 Yeah, I know.
 That old `"hello"` line again.
 But bear with me, it's useful to demonstrate something important.
-Our JavaScript expression is now stored in the file, and where the embedded interpreter of the console executed any expression immediately for us, we now need to do this explicitly ourselves by running our file through the `node` program, like this:
+Our JavaScript expression is now stored in the file, and where the embedded interpreter of the console executed any expression immediately for us, we now need to trigger this explicitly ourselves by running our file through the `node` program, like this:

     > node index.js

 The result is... literally nothing.
 A JavaScript console would have printed the result of evaluating the expression.
 But when feeding the file containing the expression into Node.js, we see nothing.
 Is the expression really evaluated?
-We can test this by intentionally creating an invalid expression - simply remove the second quotation marks:
+We can test this by intentionally creating an invalid expression - simply remove the second quotation mark:

     "hello